Stray bullet falls from sky, strikes man enjoying fireworks in Lauderhill

 LAUDERHILL, FLA.
-(WSVN) - A man was rushed to the hospital after being struck by a stray bullet in Lauderhill.
+(WSVN) - Rescue crews took a man to the hospital after a stray bullet hit him in Lauderhill.

-Lauderhill Police and Fire Rescue responded to the scene in the area of Northwest 27th Avenue and 54th Street, Thursday night.
+Lauderhill Police and Fire Rescue responded to the scene outside an apartment complex near Northwest 27th Avenue and 54th Street, Thursday night.

-Police said the man, in his 20s, was lighting fire works with his family when a stray bullet fell from the sky and struck him in the leg.
+Police said someone was firing off a gun to celebrate the Fourth of July when a stray bullet fell from the sky and hit the victim in the leg.
+The man, who is in his 20s, was lighting fireworks with his family at the time.

 Authorities across South Florida spent the days leading up to Fourth of July urging people to not shoot into the air.